Sunscald on Peppers – Causes and How to Prevent It

 Some varieties of pepper plants have better leaf coverage than others.
 When choosing which variety to grow, consider how well the canopy will shade the developing fruits.

-For example, bell peppers have large leaves, offering plenty of shade to the peppers.
+For example, bell peppers have large leaves, offering plenty of shade to the peppers below.
 However, some ornamental pepper varieties have much smaller leaves.

 Other varieties have peppers that grow vertically, breaching the leaf canopy.
-This leaves room for the sun to penetrate and scald the fruits.
-If you’re planting one of these varieties, consider planting in a spot with partial shade.
+This leaves room for the sun to penetrate and hit the fruits directly.
+However, in my experience, upward-growing peppers rarely get severe sunscald, as they have adapted to the exposure.

 Provide alternate shade